MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 ## Defining materialized views

 Creating a materialized view is similar to creating a new container, with requirements to specify the source container and a query defining the view.
 Each item in the materialized view has a one-to-one mapping to an item in the source container.
-To maintain this mapping, the `id` field in materialized view items is auto populated with the `_rid` from the source items.
+To maintain this mapping, the `id` field in materialized view items is auto populated.
 The value of `id` from the source collection is represented as `_id` in the view.

 The query used to define a materialized view must adhere to the following constraints:
  - The SELECT statement allows projection of only one level of properties in the JSON tree, or it can be SELECT * to include all properties.